lvanelja/flashingmessage/README.md

 The easiest way is to install the module using composer.
 Add to your composer.json:

 "require": {
-    "lova/flashingmessages": "dev-master"
+    "lova/flashingmessage": "dev-master"
 },
-And the run composer install.
+And then run composer install.

 You can also download the zip file from here.